 From classic cocktails to signature creations, they can mix anything that you wish.
 Naturally, there are many whiskey-based cocktails.
 If you ask, they would add a particular whiskey in the blend.
 One of their distinguished offers is the Old Fashioned experience.
 Choose a liquor that you prefer, be it bourbon, Japanese whiskey, or cognac, and watch the bartender working his magic on the whiskey trolley.
 Although their focus lies in whiskey and whiskey-based drinks, there are all kinds of spirits and even a whole page of different mojitos, if you feel like having something tropical.

-Not all the must-visit cocktail bars are in hotels and resorts!
+Not all must-visit cocktail bars are in hotels and resorts!
 One of them can be found on the narrow streets of authentic Taipa Village.
 A trendy two-story spot, Goa Night offers equally decent tapas-style Indian dishes and cocktails.
 Apart from that, you will always find excellent service with a smile there, a great atmosphere, and funky beats.
 Have we mentioned that The Bar Awards Hong Kong and Macau 2019 named it the best non-hotel bar in the city?

 When it comes to drinks, they have plenty of options with no misses among them.
-If you like your drinks like your movies–time-tested and created during the Prohibition era–check out their list of classic recipes.
+If you like your drinks like you like your movies–time-tested and created during the Prohibition era–check out their list of classic recipes.
 From all-time favorites like the Negroni and Old Fashioned to lesser-known yet no less worthy Boulevardier and Hanky Panky, this list will make every cocktail fan nod in approval.

 Besides the traditional drinks, Goa Nights’ bartenders crafted nine signature creations inspired by the voyages of Vasco da Gama.
 Named after a location, each of them features an ingredient to the region: Lisbon with port wine, Cape Verde with coconut rum, and more.
 Moreover, there is a special section on the cocktails menu influenced by Goa and Macau’s landmarks, a unique way to embark on a journey without leaving your bar stool!

 A perfectionist in all his endeavors, monsieur Alain Ducasse personally makes sure everything in his restaurants down to the tiny details is set at a high standard.
-Inspired by a traditional French bistro, Voyages at Morpheus Hotel features time-proven recipes.
+Inspired by a traditional French bistro, L’Attitude at Morpheus Hotel features time-proven recipes.
 On the other hand, their signature cocktails are nothing less than innovative and trendy.
 On your next visit, take a pit stop at their magnificent bar with emerald plush chairs and ash marble counter to savor a drink or two.
-As a French restaurant, Voyages’ focuses on French liquors, including Alain Ducasse’s brand.
+As a French restaurant, L’Attitude focuses on French liquors, including Alain Ducasse’s brand.